Summary

 - In Certificate Expires enter a number of days that the certificate is valid, after which it expires.

-- Select Enabled in the field opposite to activate the automatic re-enrollment function.
+- select Enabled to activate the automatic re-enrollment function

 - Select Save to finish.